 The latest trends in health and skin care result in an increased demand for aesthetic services and cosmetic treatments – and skilled practitioners.
 Meeting your patients' medical aesthetic concerns and helping them to regain their healthy appearance and conﬁdence will build long-term loyalty and add non-Medicare based revenue to your practice.

 The Professional Certificate course will help you develop solid foundation knowledge in aesthetic principles and the safe practice of quick, highly requested and low-cost-to-deliver aesthetic treatments for clinical conditions, including skin rejuvenation techniques, anti-wrinkle injections and fillers.

 The Advanced Certificate course will increase your clinical knowledge in aesthetic principles and the safe practice of latest evidence-based aesthetic medicine procedures.

-In the Professional Diploma course you will develop the most advanced clinical knowledge and critical awareness of aesthetic medicine principles and treatment options.
+In the Professional Diploma course you will develop advanced clinical knowledge and critical awareness of aesthetic medicine principles and treatment options.